NickyRahman/week2ResearchRepoDemo/reflective-prompts.md

 Python is a computer programming language often used to build websites and software, automate tasks, and conduct data analysis.
 Python is a general-purpose language, meaning it can be used to create a variety of different programs and isn't specialized for any specific problems.
 (Google search)

 ### Have you developed a habit of exploring?
+Yes.
+I always have had a particular habit of exploring new things I have learned or heard.

 ### Have you meditated before?